ankumar/architecture/README.md

 # Quality Attributes

-Design Reimagined Company as a System with full Observability around everyone as Builders.
+Design Reimagined Company as a System with Everyone as Builders & full Observeability.

 I think we started with Security Bug bounty program, perhaps now with Privacy & Observability, Organizational boundaries are getting blurred between "Public" & "Private" workspaces especially with the Migration of Workloads to Public Cloud & "Edge".